Welcome to today's edition of the Rush 24-7 podcast.

 I will not do it.

-If they I'm going to open my house, I'm going to open my I'm going to welcome them in.
+If they, I'm going to open my house, I'm going to open my door.

 He was so frustrated.

-Uh guy was hell bent on making sure that nobody thought he was mean, mean spirited, cruel, cold hearted, the inability to put his own country first, the inability to put what's right to enforce the law or what have you, the inability to deal with the national security of this country on any issue, subordinated to his own guilt.
+The inability to put his own country first, the inability to put what's right to enforce the law or what have you, the inability to deal with the national security of this country on any issue, subordinated to his own guilt.

-Oh, yeah, they don't care about the poor.
+I honestly don't care about the poor.

-I mean, the worst thing that you can say, uh a politician, one of the things about which a politician will be the most afraid of having said about him or her is doesn't care about the poor.
+A politician, one of the things about which a politician will be the most afraid of having said about him or her is doesn't care about the poor.

-Uh, but I want to preface it by doing another C I told you so.
+All right, I want to go to this ABC Washington Post poll, but I want to preface it by doing another see I told you so.

-Let's go back to this program yesterday.
+Let's go back to this program yesterday, audio soundbite number three there, Mamon.

 And the LA Times liked it.